 At Ralph Sadleir we take great pride in our uniform and our pupils are expected to conform to the uniform code.
 We would like to thank you in advance, for your help and support in ensuring that your child is always smartly turned out.

 All children are expected to wear school uniform and a list of items is shown below.
-In particular, we ask for your support in respect of sensible footwear and the wearing of a predominantly plain navy blue (with or without the school crest) or predominantly black coat or anorak.
+In particular, we ask for your support in respect of sensible footwear and the wearing of a plain navy blue (with or without the school crest) or black coat or anorak.

 School uniform should be functional not fashionable in terms of safety, durability and comfort, and should be suitable for the weather and school buildings, grounds and furniture.